When it comes to saving for your best financial future, you’ve got lots of options — including CD ladders.

 That said, CD ladders aren’t for everyone.
 If you’re looking for a place to stash your cash at a super-competitive interest rate and have your funds available whenever you need ‘em, SoFi Checking and Savings might be the answer.
-You’ll get access to both checking and savings with no monthly maintenance fees or minimum balance — and you’ll earn an excellent 1.25% APY on your funds if you set up direct deposit.
+You’ll get access to both checking and savings with no monthly maintenance fees or minimum balance — and you’ll earn an excellent APY if you set up direct deposit.

 Is laddering CDs worth it?